 Autumn is creeping its way into our mountains.
 You know what that means?
-It’s time for some hearty Campfire Chili!
+It’s time for some hearty Campfire Chili.
+It’s rich, smoky, and tastes like it’s been cooked over a campfire for hours!

 When the weather starts changing, the chili starts cooking.
 It’s just a way of life down south.
 Lately, I’ve been making mine with ground turkey.
 For all those beef lovers out there, it’s a great substitution if you’re trying to eat a little healthier.